DataResearchLabs/my_test_case_manager/README.md

 **What**: A lean, flexible XL test case manager for small to midsize projects.<br>
 **When**: Good for traditional IT functional testing, UAT testing, or exploratory testing.<br>
-**Who**: Use it as an individual.
+**Who**: Use it standalone as an individual contributor.
 Use it as a team shared over a network.<br>
 **Why**: Organize test cases.
 Achieve "test cycle flow state".
-Manage up and out (communicate) better with succinct status visuals.
+Manage up and out (communicate) better with insightful status visuals.
 **How**: No code.
 Minimal formulas.
 Lots of thought and organization.
 Easy for you to adopt and evolve.<br>
 **Creative Commons License**: Free to use.
 Free to alter.
 Free to distribute.
 Am happy if this tool helps you.<br>
 <br>